GuyAvraham/expo-auth0-example-2020/README.md

 # auth0-example
-Credits to @brentvatne for creating the original version two years ago.
+Credits to https://github.com/expo/auth0-example for creating the original repo two years ago.
+It is currently not maintained and cannot be upgraded to new Expo versions.

 ## Setup
 * Create your own application client on [Auth0](https://auth0.com).